 The first thing that has to be done is to create a Signal Definition asset which is possible in the project tab and under “Create/ParadoxNotion/CanvasCore/Signal Definition”.
 A Signal Definition acts as a reference to a single event and also allows to define the parameters (name and type) that the event uses through the Signal Definition inspector.
 All types added in the Preferred Types Editor are supported as normal.

 Similar to Graph Events, to invoke a Signal, you need to use the Invoke Signal Action Task.
 However instead of giving the action a string-based name for the event, we instead need to assign the Signal Definition we want to invoke in the relevant inspector field.
 Once the target Signal Definition is assigned, all parameters defined in the Signal Definition will show up possible to be parameterized either with a direct value or via a Blackboard Variable as normal.
 Also similar to normal Graph Events, there is a checkbox option to invoke the Signal Globally if required.

 A Signal can also be invoked through code if required.
 To do this, we need to have a reference to the Signal Definition asset object and then call its Invoke method.
 The Invoke method takes 4 parameters.

 To check a Signal, the Check Signal Condition Task needs to be used.
-Similarly, the Signal Definition target needs to be assigned in the Check Signal condition inspector and as soon as this is done, all the signal parameters will be shown, possible to (optionally) link each of them to a Blackboard variable.
+Similar to above, the Signal Definition asset needs to be assigned in the Check Signal condition inspector and as soon as this is done, all the signal parameters will be shown, possible to (optionally) link each of them to a Blackboard variable as well.
 Once the signal is invoked and the condition evaluates to true, the invoked signal parameter values will be stored to the respective linked Blackboard variable if any.